 Current Status: Open dawn to dusk

-Located on a former military base, Fort Ord National Monument is jointly operated by the BLM and U.S. Army.
+Located on a former military base, Fort Ord National Monument is jointly operated by the BLM and the U.S. Army.
 Established in 1917, Fort Ord was the home of the 7th Infantry Division.
-Moreover, it was one of the major basic training sites in the country.
+Moreover, it was one of the significant primary training sites in the country.
 Shortly after the Army base closed in 1994, a section of Fort Ord was transformed into California State University, Monterey Bay.
 By 2012, 15,000 acres became Fort Ord National Monument.
-Prior to the pandemic, the national monument was attracting 100,000 visitors.
-Today, it remains a popular spot for hiking, biking and horseback riding.
-At the same time you visit, you’ll also want to see other spots that are not part of the monument.
-For instance, 17 Mile Drive, Monterey/Carmel and Point Lobos State Natural Reserve.
+Before the pandemic, the national monument had attracted 100,000 visitors.
+It remains a popular spot for hiking, biking, and horseback riding.
+At the same time you visit, you’ll also want to see other places that are not part of the monument.
+For instance, 17 Mile Drive, Monterey/Carmel, and Point Lobos State Natural Reserve.

 Related: Women’s History Month 2022